Welcome to the world of fastpacking

 What is fastpacking?

 Put simply, fastpacking is the hybrid of running, hiking and lightweight backpacking.
 It’s a multi-day running trip carrying the bare essentials.
-Underpinning the activity is the principle of ‘fast and light’ – taking only what you need to stay safe and happy, and nothing more.
+Underpinning the activity is the principle of ‘fast and light’ – taking only the kit you need to stay safe and happy, and nothing more.
 This allows you to travel further and faster in a day compared with hiking, by running whenever the terrain allows it.

 To purists, fastpacking means being self-sufficient through wild camping, but there are many styles of trip: from running with a pack between overnight stops, like guesthouses and hostels, to bothying in remote wilderness locations.
-Hut-to-hut running is increasingly popular in places like the Alps, where networks of mountain refuges in spectacular locations provide hot meals and a bed, allowing you to live well and travel light.
+Hut-to-hut running is increasingly popular in places like the Alps, where networks of mountain refuges and shelters in spectacular locations provide hot meals and a bed, allowing you to live well and travel light.

 Why go fastpacking